Karthick47v2/question-generator/README.md

 ## Usage

-> All dataset links available in respective notebook.
+> All dataset links available in notebook.
 SciQ dataset contains context related to Physics, Chemistry and Biology exam questions with context and SQuAD datast is a reading comprehension dataset.
 So, choose a dataset suitable for you.

-- Export training dataset from `sciq_data_extraction.ipynb` (SciQ) or `squad_data_extraction` (SQuAD).
+- Export training dataset from `data_extraction.ipynb`.
 - Run `train.ipynb` to start training.

 > Skip ONNX conversion and quantization steps if you are using GPU for inference. [fastT5](https://github.com/Ki6an/fastT5) is used to convert PyTorch model to ONNX which only supports CPU version of onnxruntime currently.